jsm28/c-issues-convert/README.md

 convenience in viewing that data (and in comparing the result of changes to the conversion process).

+`format.py` - a script to produce formatted Markdown files of the issues combining both data and metadata for convenient viewing

+`out_formatted/` - a copy of that formatted output, committed for user convenience in viewing that data

 The layout and JSON schema of the output are subject to change to match whatever ends up being used by the new issue tracker, and may not currently have any resemblance to what is used there.
 The JSON